 Instant Pot Carnitas | 1-Minute Video

-To make pork carnitas in the Instant Pot(affiliate link), you will need the following ingredients:
+To make pork carnitas in the Instant Pot, you will need the following ingredients:

-Pork: Whichever cut of boneless pork roast that you prefer (I typically use pork shoulder), cut into 2-inch chunks with the excess fat trimmed off.
+Pork: I recommend using boneless pork shoulder, cut into 2-inch chunks with the excess fat trimmed off.

 Salt, pepper, oil: For seasoning and cooking the meat.